Bound for disaster – Pompeii and Herculaneum

-The new special exhibition at Moesgaard Museum presents the towns of Pompeii and Herculaneum from a perspective focussing on the Roman Empire as ruler of the Adriatic and the Mediterranean.
+The special exhibition at Moesgaard Museum presents the towns of Pompeii and Herculaneum from a perspective focussing on the Roman Empire as ruler of the Adriatic and the Mediterranean.
 The expansion of the navy provided the foundation for the Roman lifestyle – a slave-based society, in which consumer goods, luxuries and forced labour flowed in enormous quantities across the Mediterranean and furnished the entire Roman Empire.
 Pompeii and Herculaneum benefitted hugely from their location in the place where trade flourished – until disaster struck.

 One of the world’s greatest stories

-The exhibition at Moesgaard Museum presents more than 250 objects on loan from seven Italian museums and cultural institutions.
+The exhibition presents more than 250 objects on loan from seven Italian museums and cultural institutions.
 Visitors will be able to view reliefs and gravestones bearing inscriptions that provide vivid descriptions of and information about family relations, frescoes featuring maritime motifs, landscapes and everyday situations, military and maritime equipment and cargoes of commodities from distant destinations and the commercial harbour at Naples.
 There are also mosaics and marble statues, fountains and figures related to mythology and cult, together with jewellery and other luxury goods from the Romans’ high life before the cataclysm.